 Urgent updates: For information about roads, council services, and public transport affected by flooding visit the important announcements page.

 Flooding from roads and public drains - we are responsible for flooding from roads and public drains.
 Please email firstname.lastname@example.org or call 01325 405000.

 Flooding from sewers/burst water mains - please report flooding from sewers/burst water mains to your water company.

 Flooding from a river - please call Floodline on 0345 988 1188.

 Sandbags and flooding

-We maintain a stock of 2,000 filled sandbags on pallets at Hundens Depot, together with 1,000 additional bags and 50 tonnes of coarse sand.
+We maintain a stock of filled sandbags on pallets, together with additional reserve sandbags and coarse sand.